 Will I need to use catheters or incontinence supplies after prostate cancer treatment?

 While rare, some men may have to use intermittent catheter supplies or incontinence supplies to handle symptoms of bladder retention or male incontinence after prostate cancer surgery.

 Talk to your doctor about your treatment options.
 They may recommend easy Kegel exercises to start doing at home to help strengthen your bladder muscles.
 Other options may include medication or additional surgery.

 Also, they may discuss using intermittent catheters after prostate cancer surgery to help empty your bladder fully.

 On the other hand, you may simply need to use male incontinence products to help manage urine leakage after prostate cancer surgery.

 Where to Buy Male Catheters and Male Incontinence Supplies

-If you need insurance-covered male catheters or incontinence supplies, 180 Medical is one of the leading providers in the country.
-We offer a wide range of high-quality male catheters and incontinence supplies from all the top brands on the market today.
+If you need insurance-covered male catheters, 180 Medical is one of the leading catheter companies.
+We offer a wide range of high-quality male catheters from all the top brands on the market today.
 Plus, customers know they can count on us for our reliable shipments and customer service.